groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 their configuration will be dependent upon the environment in which the DSAS is installed.

-The second card is always used for the interconnexion between the two machines, and this network by default will be the static network "192.168.192.0/24".
+The second card is always used for the interconnection between the two machines, and this network by default will be the static network "192.168.192.0/24".
 Several means could be used to configure this interconnection network, particularly if a firewall is placed on this